DUNE/p3s/display/README.md

 This service currently runs on the machine "p3s-content" at CERN.

 The apps in the monitor are structure like this:
-* monitor - contains "views" for a few different functionalities, i.e. this is the place where the monitoring pages are created
+* monitor - contains "views" for a few different functionalities, i.e. this is the place where the monitoring pages are created.
+Incidentally it also manages data produced by the TPC/SSP "monitor" app.
 * purity - manages the Purity Monitor data
 * evdisp - manages the Event Display data